-More than 1.4 billion people use Facebook every day to stay connected, to share and to learn.
+More than 1.8 billion people use Facebook every day to stay connected, to share and to learn.
 As the most ubiquitous social media channel in the world, it’s no surprise that marketers regularly turn to it in an attempt to enhance their digital strategies.
-Whether you want to raise brand awareness, drive sales or both, social media advertising is fast becoming one of the most popular, and productive conversion channels.
-In fact, research suggests that the social ad market may reach $11 billion by 2017, up from $4.7 billion in 2012.
+Whether you want to raise brand awareness, drive sales or both, social media advertising is fast becoming one of the most popular and productive conversion channels.

-In case you haven’t yet, we’ve outlined some simple tactics you can adopt to ensure your Facebook ads are fully optimized, so you can capitalize on the revenue generating power of social!
+We’ve outlined some simple tactics you can adopt to ensure your Facebook ads are fully optimized, so you can capitalize on the revenue-generating power of social!

-Before you become overwhelmed by the volume of choice, or feel obliged to try and use as many of them as possible, don’t forget to align your targeting options to your overall campaign goals.
-If you run an e-commerce business, then it may not necessarily make sense to use streamlined location targeting if you offer worldwide shipping options.
+Before you become overwhelmed by the volume of choice, or feel obliged to try using as many of them as possible, don’t forget to align your targeting options to your overall campaign goals.
+If you run an eCommerce business, then it may not necessarily make sense to use streamlined location targeting if you offer worldwide shipping options.
 Similarly, unless you offer a specialist product or service, you may not need to avail of ethnic affinity targeting.

-Advanced targeting options, when used considerately, can maximize ROI and generate more conversions.
+Advanced targeting options, when used considerately, can maximize return on investment (ROI) and generate more conversions.
 Just try to avoid casting your targeting net too narrowly – this could lead to isolating a large part of your potential market.

-Did you know that Facebook posts with images see over two times more engagement than those without?
+Did you know that Facebook posts with images see over double the engagement of those without them?
 This extends to your ads as well.
-The more visually compelling your Facebook ad, the greater the chances it will enjoy an increased Click-Through Rate.
+The more visually compelling your Facebook ad, the greater the chances it will enjoy an increased click-through rate.

 Consider your brand.
 What products or services do you sell?
 What is your market positioning?
 What kind of identity do you want to cultivate?
 Who are your target audience segments?
 It may seem excessive, but asking yourself these questions will ensure that you select the best images to complement your ad text and maximize conversion.